 The Rauer Award Ceremony includes the annual "How I Learned to Write" keynote address.
-In the address, a member of the SPU faculty reflects on their life as a writer, the key moments in their education, key figures and teachers along the way, and important lessons learned about writing and about life.
-The 2019 keynote address will be given by Dr. Eric Long.
+In the address, a member of the SPU faculty reflects on their life as a writer, key moments in their education, key figures and teachers along the way, and important lessons learned about writing and about life.